nih-cfde/training-and-engagement/docs/General-Tools/Introduction-to-Conda/index.md

 !!! note "Learning Objectives"

     - Learn about conda and how to use it
-    - Learn the basics of software installation, software dependencies, and isolation environments
+    - Learn the basics of software installation, software dependencies, and isolated environments
+    - Set up a conda environment
     - Learn about managing virtual environments
     - Install Miniconda
-    - Set up a conda environment

 === "Prerequisites"